 If you want to add a bit of spice to your garden, the cayenne pepper plant might be the perfect choice.
-These plants are a Capsicum annuum species cultivar.
-The species includes many other common pepper varieties, including bell peppers, Serrano peppers, and jalapeños.
+This pepper is a Capsicum annuum cultivar.
+The species includes many other common pepper varieties, such as bell peppers, serrano peppers, and jalapeños.
 Bushy plants have smooth elliptical green leaves and small white star-shaped flowers.
 Cayenne peppers are categorized as medium heat.
 They measure around 4 to 6 inches long and have a tapering shape with a curved tip.
 They are most commonly a glossy red with a slightly wrinkled texture.

 |Botanical Name||Capsicum annuum 'Cayenne'|